Fraud & Scams

 “We’ve had thousands of breaches and leaks.
 You’ve had billions of pieces of information released,” says cybersecurity expert Adam Levin, co-host of the What the Hack with Adam Levin podcast.
 “The information is out there, and a great deal of it is for sale on the dark web.
 We’re living in a cyber siege state because we are under constant attack.”

-That’s why it’s important to know what steps to take after a data breach.
+When breaches occur, it's important to know what steps to take if your information has been exposed.

 Step 1: Find out if your accounts have been compromised